smotastic/smoto-processor/README.md

 # Commands
-* upload - Resizes every image in given -folder (Default: $BASE_FOLDER) to 800x600 and Uploads them to the configured Google Drive
+* upload - Resizes every image in given -folder (Default: $BASE_SOURCE_FOLDER) to 800x600 and Uploads them to the configured Google Drive

 ## Configuration of Google Drive
 TODO